-Mountain State bettors embrace a dual strategy to place their Super Bowl 55 wagers on the Feb.
-7. game.
+Mountain State bettors can embrace a dual strategy to place their Super Bowl 55 wagers on the Feb.
+7 game.
 They can wait for the spread to tilt slightly in their favor to make the first round of bets.
 They can also wait for the props and entertaining novelty bets to round out the wagering menu.

 The line barely moved in the first few days after being posted, as the Kansas City Chiefs are favored by a field goal or slightly higher versus the Tampa Bay Buccaneers.